 Carefully sharing your information can help you stay prepared and protected.

 We’ve all heard the stories.
 From tales of identity theft to credit card fraud, it feels more important than ever to keep our personal and financial information close and carefully guarded.
-While generally speaking that’s a good idea, it’s still important to clue in members of your innermost circle, such as your spouse, family members or financial advisor, so you can ensure there is always someone prepared and ready to act on your behalf should you need them to.
+However, it’s still important to clue in members of your innermost circle, such as your spouse, family members or financial advisor, so you can ensure there is always someone prepared and ready to act on your behalf should you need them to.

 In the case that you become incapacitated, your chosen representative should have access to enough information that they are prepared to act on your behalf.